Andrew Dismore: Member of Parliament

 It was reported by the BBC in March 2010, that Dismore had annual trips to Cyprus, funded by the Cypriot Parliament.
 Dismore failed to declare this interest on a number of Parliamentary Questions and Early Day Motions, despite providing this information on the register of members’ interests.

 London Assembly

 Following his defeat as MP for Hendon, Andrew Dismore was selected as the Labour Party candidate for the Barnet and Camden constituency in the 2012 London Assembly election, defeating Conservative incumbent Brian Coleman.
 He was re-elected in 2016 with a reduced majority.
-Dismore currently serves as Chair of the London Assembly's Fire, Resilience and Emergency Planning Committee.
+Dismore served as Chair of the London Assembly's Fire, Resilience and Emergency Planning Committee.
 During his time on the Assembly, he has campaigned on issues including tube noise and the impact of Brexit on London.
 He stood down in 2021 and was succeeded by Anne Clarke.